Mansv/AdalToMsal/NETCore/After-daemon-webAPI-ClientCred-MSAL/Readme.md

               using Microsoft.Identity.Web;
               …
               public string TodoListScope { get; set; }
-              …

-              //The description of the certificate to be used to authenticate your application.

-              //<remarks>
-              //Daemon applications can authenticate with AAD through two mechanisms: ClientSecret
-              //(which is a kind of application password: the property above)
-              //or a certificate previously shared with AzureAD during the application registration
-              //(and identified by this CertificateDescription)
-              //</remarks>

               public CertificateDescription Certificate { get; set; }

 #### **Changes needed in TodoListService project:**